 Cazón en adobo

 Cazón = dogfish, also known as sand shark.
-Originating from Cadiz, cazón en adobo is a really typical food in Seville and throughout Andalusia.
+Originating from Cadiz, cazón en adobo is a very typical food throughout Andalucia.
 Small chunks of this tender white fish are marinated in a mix of spices which hint at the region’s Moorish history, then deep-fried.

 Where to Try: I got mine from Freiduría Cervecería Monte-Sión (22 Feria) and loved it!
 It’s a small, super local fish bar with a hatch for takeout.